ssokolow/stuffit-test-files/README.md

    I'm guessing they're just panicking at the sight of a UPX-packed self-extractor stub.

+...etc. etc. etc.

 Given that five or six heuristic false positives for a non-UPX-packed self-extractor stub is pretty typical in my experience, that each version of StuffIt was installed fresh (for the Windows ones, each into its own brand new Wine prefix) from official, read-only install media, and that there were at least five scanners that said nothing was wrong for every scanner that complained, I'm not worried.

+(Especially given that the scanners in question can't agree on whether the self-extractor stub from a fresh install of StuffIt from an official retail CD-ROM onto a fresh install of MacOS onto a blank hard drive from an official Apple install CD-ROM, and stuck onto an archive containing no executable files, is adware, a trojan, or a worm.)

 ## Future Plans